Aditya88Gupta/Info-Vault/README.md

 portal especially designed for a student of our college, where he/she could interact with their

-respective faculty, ask doubts, exchange ideas, and move towards academic achievement.
+respective faculty, ask doubts, exchange ideas, and move towards academic achievement. </div>

 #### Problem Statement

-Due to the pandemic, we have been forced to switch to online learning, the methods during
+<div align="center"> Due to the pandemic, we have been forced to switch to online learning, the methods during

 which the interaction level of students has decreased, as on-campus they had ample